lvqq/aries/__tests__/output.fncall/markdown.md

   ]
 }
 ```
-## 1.4 GET /pet/findByTags
+## 1.5 GET /pet/findByTags
-Muliple tags can be provided with comma separated strings.
+Multiple tags can be provided with comma separated strings.
 Use tag1, tag2, tag3 for testing.
 ### Parameters
 #### query
 Param | Required | Type | Remark